rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 Whenever I need to deduplicate the elements of an iterable in Python, my usual approach is to create a set from the iterable and then convert it back into a list or tuple.
-However, this approach does not preserve the original order of the elements, which can be a problem if you need to keep the order unscathed.
+However, this approach doesn't preserve the original order of the elements, which can be a problem if you need to keep the order unscathed.
 Here's a naive approach that
 works: